Which of the following statements is true regarding Italic numerals?

 Enhance your calligraphy skills with the BYU Calligraphy Exam.
 Test your knowledge with diverse question formats, hints, and detailed explanations.
 Ace your test with confidence!

 The statement that some numerals can drop below the baseline is accurate when discussing Italic numerals.
-In traditional calligraphy, especially in the Italic style, certain numerals are designed to have descenders, such as the lowercase 'g' or even some variations in the numeral '3'.
-This characteristic allows for a more dynamic and visually appealing design, maintaining the flowing aesthetic of Italic lettering.
+In traditional calligraphy, particularly in the Italic style, certain numerals, such as the lowercase 'g' or descenders in letters, can extend below the baseline.
+This characteristic enhances the fluidity and rhythm of the type, allowing it to maintain harmony with the slanted forms of the letters used in Italic scripts.

 Subscribe